hashirali-pak/Smart-University-Campus-Network/README.md

 ## 📄 License

-This project is intended for educational purposes.
+This project is released under the MIT License and is intended for educational purposes.